 Rotating happens every time we reach across our bodies – think about pulling a lawn mower to start, shoveling snow, or simply grabbing something off the counter.
 When we practice rotation we’re strengthening and coordinating our core, shoulders and hips.
 Wood choppers, an exercise that mimics chopping down a tree, are perfect for practicing rotation.
 Consider adding 3 sets of wood choppers in each direction to your fitness routine.
 In each set perform wood choppers for 40 seconds then rest for 20 seconds.
 After 4-6 sessions, consider adding light hand-weights.

+Now that you’re familiar with 5 foundational movement patterns to keep us capable and moving well, your challenge is to make a plan to practice them regularly.
 You can exponentially increase the benefits of any exercise or activity by including sunshine and natural space.
 Walking a few blocks to a neighborhood park to perform these moves under the sun and among the trees will feel so exhilarating you’ll undoubtedly make it a regular routine.

 Sources